Sign In

 Elisabeth's Freelancing History and Diving Deeper into Her New Role

-[00:03:00] BB: Love it.
-That's – love it.
-Love it.
-Okay.
-You just got there, Elisabeth.
-So I'm sure or at least I'm going to hope your inbox is not too busy.
+[00:02:37] BB: That's, love it, love it.
+Okay, so you just got there, Elisabeth, so I'm sure, or at least I'm going to hope your inbox is not too busy.
 But how is it?

-[00:03:27] ES: What happened was I was freelancing as a commerce writer.
-When I started at Parents, pretty much everyone who had been pitching me when I was a freelancer just started pitching me immediately for this new position.
-There wasn't really any lag time there, and so yes.
-I mean, I'm pretty public about my contact info, and I sort of like to be transparent.
-Yes, it just kind of started right back up again.
-Yes.
+[00:03:02] ES: What happened was I was freelancing as a commerce writer, and so when I started at Parents, pretty much everyone who had been pitching me when I was a freelancer just started pitching me immediately for this new position.
+There wasn't really any lag time there.
+And so, yeah, I mean, I'm pretty public about my contact info, and I sort of like to be transparent.
+So, yeah, it just kind of started right back up again.
+Yeah.

-[00:04:23] ES: I think it's definitely a mix.
-I think when I did start and I had waited a little bit to say anything on social, I did get a few very kind and polite people reaching out and saying, “Hey, I saw that you started this new position.
-Are you ever open to grabbing coffee,” sort of that kind of thing.
-But then a lot of people were just back in my inbox like, “Hey, business as usual.”
+[00:03:59] ES: I think it's definitely a mix.
+I think when I did start, and I had waited a little bit to say anything on social, I did get a few very kind and polite people reaching out and saying, hey, I saw that you started this new position.
+Are you ever open to grabbing coffee?
+Sort of that kind of thing.
+But then a lot of people were just back in my inbox, like, hey, business as usual, you know?

-[00:04:45] BB: Okay.
-Business as – they have not missed a beat.
+[00:04:21] BB: Okay, business as usual.
+They have not missed a beat.
 They are doing that.
-Okay.
-So then do you have – I'm sure as a freelancer, you had to have such a system.
-But maybe it's changed, so let's get into it.
-How do you organize then the pitches?
+Okay, so then do you have, I'm sure as a freelancer you had to have such a system, but maybe it's changed.
+So let's get into it.
+How do you organize then, the pitches?

-[00:05:01] ES: Yes.
-That's such a great question.
-I think my strategy for a long time was just folders in my email that would be publicists I want to work with.
-I would actively filter folks that I thought down the line I might want a reply, too.
-That didn't necessarily mean they were going to get a reply the day that they emailed me or even the week that they emailed me.
-But they were going to be there if an appropriate story came up.
+[00:04:37] ES: Yeah, that's such a great question.
+I think my strategy for a long time was just folders in my email that would be like, publicists I want to work with, and I would actively filter folks that I thought down the line I might want to reply to.
+That didn't necessarily mean they were going to get a reply the day that they emailed me or even the week that they emailed me, but they were going to be there if an appropriate story came up.

 Line for blog